ppatriciasy/diabetes-classifier/README.md

+CLASSIFICATION OF DIABETES DISEASE DATA USING ALGORITHM DECISION TREE AND PARTICLE SWARM OPTIMIZATION

-python -m streamlit run app.py
+How to Run the Program: type -> python -m streamlit run app.py